 Yes, you should cover your compost pile for two main reasons.
-Both are to do with weather elements.
 A compost pile that has no cover can become dried-out if you’re having a hot period of weather.
 Covering a compost pile will keep it shaded and help to retain moisture.
 Constant rain will wash out some of the nutrients of a compost pile that isn’t covered.

 The cover can be close fitting to the surface of the compost pile but be aware that the material that you use as a cover may absorb heat from the sun.
 This heat will transfer from the cover to the material on the top of the compost pile.
 While heat can play a part in making compost, the heat-source that works best is the heat that’s generated from within the compost pile.

 Placing a cover of any type on a compost pile will serve to retain some of the heat that the compost pile generates.
 It’s important to allow air movement to happen underneath a cover.
 Do what you can to leave a gap between the cover and the top of the compost pile.